codrina24/get_next_line/README.md

 ```

 The function must also compile and work correctly without the -D BUFFER_SIZE flag, using a default value.

-## Core Idea

-A static variable holds data read from the file descriptor that hasn’t been returned yet (*pending data*).

-The function reads from the file descriptor using the standard C library  `read()` function, with a fixed buffer size (BUFFER_SIZE).

-Data is appended to the static buffer until a newline character (\n) is found or the end of the file (EOF) is reached.

 ### *Step* by *Step* until we get *Line* by *Line*
  - **Setup**